brigadecore/brigade-github-app/README.md

 These are provided after the GitHub App Installation on GitHub (see 1.
 Create a GitHub App).
 * For the `APP_ID` see `https://github.com/settings/apps/your-app-name`
 * For the `INSTALLATION_ID` go to `https://github.com/settings/apps/your-app-name/installations`.
-Klick on the desired installation to get the id within the URL: `https://github.com/settings/installations/1234567`
+Click on the desired installation to get the id within the URL: `https://github.com/settings/installations/1234567`

 When these parameters are set, incoming pull requests will also trigger `check_suite:created` events.